Area 51 (film): Plot

-Reid and Jelena venture deeper into the complex to discover a cavern-like structure beneath Area 51.
-There they find articles of clothing, toys, and later, pods containing human blood and organs.
-The two stumble on a colony of sleeping aliens.
-An alien awakens and chases them out of the cave into a different section of the complex where they find themselves in a white chamber.
+Reid and Jelena venture deeper into the complex and discover a cavern-like structure beneath Area 51.
+There, they find articles of clothing, toys, and later, pods containing human blood and organs.
+The two stumble upon a colony of sleeping aliens.
+An alien awakens and chases them out of the cave into a different section of the complex, where they find themselves in a white chamber.
 As Reid examines a series of alien symbols, Jelena is suddenly dragged away by an unseen force.
 Reid locates her, but she is unresponsive and in a trance.
-The chamber suddenly loses gravity, revealing them on board a silver alien spacecraft, from which Reid's camera falls and plummets to the ground.
+The chamber suddenly loses gravity, revealing that they are on board a silver alien spacecraft, from which Reid's camera falls and plummets to the ground.

-Darrin successfully escapes the complex to learn that all base personnel are evacuating Area 51.
-He exits back into the desert, where he finds Ben waiting for the trio to return.
-Darrin explains their group was separated.
-He frantically urges Ben to drive away; however, the car's engine dies.
+Darrin successfully escapes the complex and learns that all base personnel are evacuating Area 51.
+He exits back into the desert, where he finds Ben waiting.
+Darrin explains that their group was separated and frantically urges Ben to drive away; however, the car's engine dies.
 The camcorder captures the pair's abduction from the car.

-In a post-credits scene, an old man the group previously interviewed finds Reid's camcorder, which is still-recording.
+In a post-credits scene, an old man whom the group previously interviewed finds Reid's camcorder, which is still recording.